Simply LaKita

 Peas, chicken stock, and bay leaves added to dutch oven with the other bean ingredients.

-Allow the mixture to come to a boil, reduce the heat to a low simmer, cover, and cook the beans until tender, about 1 hour.
-Feel free to skim off any impurities that may rise to the surface while cooking.
+Allow the mixture to come to a boil, then reduce the heat to a low simmer.
+Cover and cook the beans until tender, about 1 to 1½ hours.

 Overhead view of finished peas in large dutch oven on black tile surface.